yeungpinghei/yeungpinghei.github.io/README.md

   scroll_box(width = "100%")
 ```

-In this dataset each row is a vowel token, with columns:

--   `F1_50` and `F2_50`: F1 and F2, taken at the midpoint measured in
-    Hz,
--   `Vowel`: Wells lexical set labels for New Zealand English
-    monophthongs,
--   `yob`: participant year of birth (our time variable),
--   `Speech_rate`: the average speech rate of the participant across the
-    recording (a control variable),
--   `Speaker`: a code indicating which speaker the token comes from
-    (sometimes useful as a random effect), and
--   `Gender`: the gender of the speaker (in this case, an `M`/`F`
-    binary).

 In any real research project, you will need to engage in a lot of data
 exploration here.
 Do you have good data coverage?
 Is there evidence of